 M: You can contact the NRA https://competitions.nra.org/competitions/.
 Every gun range and store should have information on instructors.
 I will be volunteering at this event next year as well.

 Thank you so much for reading this piece.
 That concludes this interview.
 I hope you enjoyed this article.
 If you would like to share your take or suggest content to explore, please leave a comment below or connect with us on social media.
-You can also e-mail me personally at [email protected].
+You can also e-mail me with post ideas, feedback and BB&W interview requests at [email protected].
 We are on Facebook, Twitter and Instagram.
 For more posts like this one, please subscribe to our website.